News about people, projects, cruising voyages, building, and racing.

 Anyway we're very, very much enjoying the Caribbean now and don't plan any long passages any time soon!
 We plan to stay here until April and then return to the UK by air, leaving the boat in Antigua.

 In August 2013 Mazda approached John Shuttleworth with the offer of appearing in their Challenger advertising campaign.
 The Mazda team felt that John's interest in fuel economy and "blank sheet of paper" approach to the design of the Adastra trimaran matched the philosophy of their new SKYACTIV TECHNOLOGY.
 Discussions with the Mazda production team revealed many similarities in the way both Shuttleworth Design and the Mazda engineers have challenged convention in the drive to create fuel efficient vehicles, whether on land or at sea.

 John participated in creating advertisements for TV, cinema, web and print.
 The Shuttleworth designed Adastra trimaran uses one seventh of the fuel of a conventional superyacht of the same size, and can travel halfway around the world on one tank of fuel.
 The webisode shows the story of how John came to design the vessel with stunning shots of Adastra underway.

-Joseph Oster has put his Shuttle 35 fast cruising cat "Malahini" up for sale.
+Joseph Oster has sold his Shuttle 35 fast cruising cat "Malahini".

 For more about the design go to Malahini - Designs